muffag/patchage/README.md

 ## About

-⚠️ Patchage is in alpha!
+**⚠️ Patchage is currently in alpha!**

-Patchage is a CLI utility to install node modules and provide opinionated configs with them.
+Patchage is a CLI utility to quickly install node modules and provide opinionated configs with them.

 ## Development